 The stock has rallied quite a lot in recent past.
 Let’s look at Price to Free Cash flow (for last 5 years):

 Current PFCF Ratio is 27.58 while the average for last 5 years for the Company has been 16.21 and median has been 15.39.
 We see that the PFCF did touch 30 in 2017, but it has again started hovering at the same levels now.
 A clear case of Company being over-valued at the moment.
+But then valuation is a perspective and something very relative.
+If you believe the growth in the Company is going to be even better with most of the people sitting back home due to pandemic, then the over-valuation judgement today is just a statistic with no meaning!!!

 Disclaimer: invested.
 Please ensure you do your research/analysis before making any decision.